mulch maintenance

 We design and build:

-• Terraced garden beds for multi-level planting and erosion control
+• Terraced garden beds that reduce slope length and help control erosion

-• Low retaining walls using stone, pavers, or concrete blocks
+• Low retaining walls built with block, stone, or other complementary materials

-• Integrated features like seat walls or planters that serve double duty
+• Integrated features like seat walls or raised planting sections that add both structure and function

 5. Improve drainage with strategic installations